KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 Me at one end of the hall of simulators

 ![](southwest-headquarters-tour-2026/tornado-fortified.jpg)
 Given the risk to operations and equipment, this building could withstand an F3 tornado.
 Garage-like doors descend and inside, it is business as usual.
-The walls around the network command center are fortied with 12 inch concrete.
+The walls around the network command center are fortified with 12 inch concrete.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>